yolken/yolken-blog/site/_posts/2021-02-15-non-optimal-engineer-personas.md

 ### Be direct

-The most direct strategy is to call out these pathological traits when you see them.
+The most direct strategy is to call out these non-optimal traits when you see them.
 If you're in a code review, for instance, you can explicitly push back against the reviewer's feedback because it's not constructive or is requesting an unrealistic amount of perfectionism in a single change.